d4rkr00t/aik/README.md

 This project aims to help to prototype fast and not supposed to be a part of any production-ready system.
 If you want solutions which are better for production usage you can take a look at the [alternatives](#alternatives) list down below.

-Aiks main goal is to be open for any JavaScript framework or library, even though it has extra features for React.
+Aik's main goal is to be open for any JavaScript framework or a library, even though it has extra features for React.

 ## Table of Content